 When Claire was 5 weeks old and just starting to smile, she started coughing.
 Initially, it was only after I nursed her, and I thought it was reflux.
 But when the coughing worsened, I panicked.
 I reflected on the fact that I was recovering from a mild cold when Claire was born, and had been coughing ever since.
 My cough was nothing remarkable, but Claire’s cough was starting to sound an awful lot like pertussis (whooping cough).
 We took her to the pediatrician.
 The next day he called and confirmed my fear: Claire had pertussis.

-The next three weeks were the darkest of my life.
-Antibiotic treatment for pertussis prevents the spread of the disease, but after the coughing starts no medication can alter the disease course.
 If you have ever seen a child with pertussis you know why it is called whooping cough.
 Infants and children have such long coughing spells that they cough until their lungs are completely out of breath, then they inhale desperately (“whoop”) before the coughing fits start again.